cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 ### The good parts of being a function

-Convert your actions to functions you can pass around has many advantages.
+Converting your actions to functions you can pass around has many advantages.

 #### **Simpler mental model**
 This one is often understated.